gmac/professional-javascript/README.md

 ## Day 2: Functions & Object-Orientation

-Our second session will make a deep-dive into an exceptionally unique aspect of the JavaScript language: Functions.
-The concepts covered in session-2 are significantly more advanced than those in session-1, so participants should come prepared to be challenged!
+Our second session will take a deep-dive into the exceptionally unique aspect of JavaScript: Functions.
+The concepts covered here are significantly more advanced than those in session-1, so participants should come prepared to be challenged.

 **Morning**